lawrenceevalyn/research-sandbox/articles/gothic-motifs.md

 Ledoux’s history of the criticism sounds about right to me; it was the same deification of Radcliffe that first sent me examining her supposed mass of “copiers.”
 Ledoux sets out to “to explain why the discrepancy between available primary textual material and textual analysis exists and how it came to be,” (2) a task which she accomplishes successfully through a carefully close-read history of nineteenth and twentieth century literary politics.
 My goal is to take up the work of correcting these discrepancies.

+## Men are weird, not women ##

+[My findings: women aren’t weird, men are weird.
+We’ve been weird about women.]
+I suggest that our attention to gender has been exactly the opposite of what it should be.
+I follow an increasing number of scholars in turning my attention to a less prescriptive category of “women’s gothic,” presumed to be united only by the fact of its’ creators’ gender, with space for marked diversity within it.
+I further [push for?] the category of “men’s gothic,” and especially the subset of men’s gothic which could not have been written by a woman.
+[Do I call that subset the Male Gothic?]

+# lit review / methods #

 ## my turn! scale, and predictive power ##